KawashimaLab/PyZebraScope_public/README.md

+## PyZebraScope: an open-source platform for brain-wide neural activity imaging in zebrafish

 This is a repository for PyZebrascope, an open-source Python platform for brain-wide neural activity imaging in zebrafish.

 Light-sheet microscopy for whole-brain neural activity imaging in zebrafish requires specific features not available in commercially distributed microscopes.
 Such features include scanning of two orthogonal excitation beams and eye damage prevention.
 These particular requirements, as well as numerous device parameters required for the experimenter to manipulate, have been the main bottlenecks for disseminating / developing technology and performing daily experiments.
 We developed PyZebrascope to address these issues.